Ultraplot/ultraplot/docs/usage.rst

 Directly working with matplotlib classes tends to be more clear and concise than `~matplotlib.pyplot`, makes things easier when working with multiple figures and axes, and is certainly more "`pythonic <https://www.python.org/dev/peps/pep-0020/>`__".
-Therefore, although many ultraplot features may still work, we do not officially support the `~matplotlib.pyplot` interface.
+Therefore, although many UltraPlot features may still work, we do not officially support the `~matplotlib.pyplot` interface.

 .. _usage_import: